 Professor Cooch is an applied evolutionary/theoretical ecologist.
 His goal is to use the methods and ideas from evolutionary ecology, in an applied context.
 His primary applied research focuses on the general question of making optimal resource management decisions under uncertainty.
 Evan Cooch Website

 Professor Decker works with scholars and practitioners to develop a vision of "next-generation wildlife management."
 A key feature of this pursuit is the articulation of a model of wildlife management that integrates human and biological dimensions in wildlife management and policy making.
-Human Dimensions Research Unit
+Center for Conservation Social Sciences

 As a forest ecologist, Professor Fahey’s general interest is in better understanding forest ecosystems, both tropical and temperate.
 His current research is focused on forest soil carbon, nitrogen and phosphorus dynamics, tropical montane forest ecosystems and the dynamics of forest soils invaded by exotic earthworms.